 - 1 Shih Tzu (Smokey)

-However, it should be noted that Sako Wilde (an Austalian Kelpie), Billy (a Yorkshire Terrier), and Misty (a dog of unknown/mixed breed) were not included in the list.
+The breeds of Sako Wilde (an Austalian Kelpie) and Billy (a Yorkshire Terrier) are not included in the list.

 For more dog articles, see the main Dogs page.

 - Eckstein, S., Reviewed by Elizabeth A. Martinez, DVM.
 (2009).
 “Dogs and Life Span: Which Breeds Live Longest?”
 Pets.WebMD.com.